The beauty under the mighty volcano

 Teste di Moro

-In the 13th century, the Spaniards of Aragon were the first who referred to colored Sicilian ceramic objects as “maiolica”, because the firing and glazing techniques used to create these pieces were similar to those used in the Island of Majorca.
-There are many different types of items that can be crafted, distinguished by their color patterns, the shape and the motifs painted on the pottery.
+In the 13th century, the Spaniards of Aragon referred to colored Sicilian ceramic objects as “maiolica” because the firing and glazing techniques used to create these pieces were similar to those used on the Island of Majorca.
+Many different types of items can be crafted, distinguished by their color patterns, shape, and motifs painted on the pottery.
 But, without any doubt, the most popular and fascinating ceramic objects are the Moorish Heads or Teste di Moro.

-The 5th century BC Sicilian cook Mithaecus (Μίθαικος) is credited with the first cookbook written in Greek, therefore he was the earliest cookbook author in any language whose name is known.
+The 5th century BC Sicilian cook Mithaecus (Μίθαικος) is credited with the first cookbook written in Greek.
+Therefore he was the earliest cookbook author in any language whose name is known.
 It is said that Mithaecus brought knowledge of Sicilian gastronomy to Greece.
-Specifically, according to sources of varying reliability, he worked in Sparta, from which he was expelled as a bad influence and in Athens, where he earned an unfavorable mention in Plato's dialogue Gorgias.
-Only one very brief recipe survives from his cookbook, thanks to a quotation in the Deipnosophistae of Athenaeus.
-It is in the Doric dialect of Greek (appropriate both to Greek Sicily and to Sparta) and describes, in one line, how to deal with the fish Cepola macrophthalma, a ribbon-like fish here called tainia (known in Italian as cepola and in modern Greek as κορδέλα): gut, discard the head, rinse, slice; add cheese and olive oil.
+Specifically, according to sources of varying reliability, he worked in Sparta.
+He was expelled as a bad influence, and in Athens, he earned a negative mention in Plato's dialogue Gorgias.
+Only one quick recipe survives from his cookbook, thanks to a quotation in the "Deipnosophistae" (Δειπνοσοφισταί - which mean "dinner-table philosophers" or perhaps "authorities on banquets") of Athenaeus.
+It is in the Doric dialect of Greek (appropriate both to Greek Sicily and to Sparta).
+It describes, in one line, how to deal with the fish Cepola macrophthalma, a ribbon-like fish here called tainia (known in Italian as cepola and in modern Greek as κορδέλα): gut, discard the head, rinse, slice; add cheese and olive oil.

 Pasta alla Norma

-Pasta alla Norma are from the city.
-Pasta alla Norma (it’s called Norma after the nineteenth century opera of the same name by Bellini, a true child of Catania) is a pasta dish made out (usually) of macaroni-like penne, tomato sauce, largely sliced aubergines, and often topped with salty ricotta (ricotta salata).
-If I could eat pasta alla Norma every day for the rest of my life I’d be a happy guy!
+Pasta alla Norma (it’s called Norma after the nineteenth-century opera of the same name by Bellini, a true child of Catania) is a pasta dish made out (usually) of macaroni-like penne, tomato sauce, largely sliced aubergines, and often topped with salty ricotta (ricotta salata).
+If I could eat pasta alla Norma every day for the rest of my life, I’d be a happy guy!

 Pasta con le sarde

 Sicilians love street food (Cibo da strada), but nothing here compares with the street culture of Napoli!
 One of the most famous street food treats in Napoli is arancine (a form of deep-fried rice croquettes).
 But the truth is that arancine are a Sicilian delicacy.
-Here in Sicily, arancine are bigger than the ones in Napoli.
+Here in Sicily, arancine are usually bigger than the ones in Napoli.
 Arancine are fried or (less often) baked rice balls usually filled with ragù (meat sauce), tomato sauce, mozzarella or peas, and then coated in bread crumbs.

 Cioccolato di Modica

 Today Sicily is one of the few places where Aztec-type chocolate is made (a firm in Spain has also preserved the tradition).
 Made from pure cocoa powder, it contains less of the natural fat (cocoa butter and chocolate liquor) and none of the additives of "modern" chocolate except sugar.
 It its purest form, it is invariably dark and contains no milk.
 Modican chocolate is readily ground or crushed for flavoring milk or pastries.
 Grated Modican chocolate is also sprinkled over caponata.
 If you're a chocolate connoisseur you owe it to yourself to try Modican chocolate at least once.
 I did… but, to tell you the truth, being used to typical chocolate, at first I thought the chocolate bar I bought had gone off!!!
 Certainly it is not for me.

 Both granita and ice cream in Catania are usually served with warm brioche (granita con brioche).
-The brioche is served on a separate plate, but also popular is the awkward idea of a sliced brioche filled with the ice-cream!
-Granita con brioche is especially welcome in the baking heat of summer, and you'll often see cafés full of people enjoying this wonderful combination as breakfast before getting ready for the day ahead.
+The brioche is served on a separate plate, but famous is the awkward idea of a sliced brioche filled with the ice-cream!
+Granita con brioche is especially welcome in the baking heat of summer, and you'll often see cafés full of people enjoying this excellent combination as breakfast before getting ready for the day ahead.

 The Arabs introduced cane sugar, lemon, bitter orange, mandarin, and almond.
 Together with the ricotta, which was produced in Sicily since prehistoric times, all the basic ingredients of the cassata were thus brought together, which at the beginning was nothing but a wrap of short crust pastry stuffed with sweetened ricotta and then fired.
 It will then be put in the freezer for a few hours, to serve as an Ice Cream Cake.

-A Buccellato is a Sicilian circular cake, which contains dry figs and nuts.
+Buccellato is a Sicilian ring-shaped cake, which contains dry figs and nuts.
 It is traditionally associated with Christmas in Sicily.
 It is not to be confused with the distinct, but similar traditional Lucchese cake of the same name, the buccellato (di Lucca), although both are ring-shaped sweet breads that contain candied fruit peels.